Should cops buy liability insurance?

 By Bruce D. Praet

-Adding to the usual dangers of being an officer, many politicians have been jumping on the “defund the police” bandwagon by proposing legislation to not only make it easier to sue cops, but also attempting to dilute or even eliminate existing protections from civil liability.
+In addition to the usual dangers of the job, law enforcement officers in some states have recently faced proposed legislation to not only make it easier to sue cops but also attempt to dilute or even eliminate existing protections from civil liability.

-While most of these initial efforts failed, police reformists will undoubtedly continue this campaign in those jurisdictions where they can rally sufficient support.
+While most of these initial efforts failed, support for such changes continues in certain areas.
 So…should the individual officer run out and buy professional liability insurance?
 Typical lawyer answer: it depends (but probably not).

 Defense and Indemnification